sindresorhus/CircularProgress/readme.md

 The progress value in the range `0...1`.

 - Note: The value will be clamped to `0...1`.
-- Note: Can be set from a background thread.
 */
 @IBInspectable var progress: Double = 0